The topic of farm animals is a great learning experience for preschoolers and young children. Farm animals are easy to understand and visualize.

 There are also numerous stories about farm animals, which can be used with flannel boards.
 You can also use felt characters to tell the story.

 For the more adventurous homeschool mom or schoolteacher, a field trip to a farm is educational and fun.
-Although it can take details to plan a field trip, it can also provide a real-life lesson about farm animals.
+Although it can take details to plan a field trip, it can also provide a real-life lesson about animals at the farm.

-The following is a great list of how farm animals can provide us with so much:
+The following is a great list of how these animals can provide us with so much:

 - cow = vaca – milk, food, leather